-As the wand stirs the new kernels around, the oil bubbles around each kernels and suddenly, the kernels will start to pop.
+As the wand stirs the new kernels around, the oil bubbles around each kernel, and suddenly, the kernels will start to pop.
 As they pop, they sit on top of the unpopped kernels.
-There is no need to dump any popped corn out, since they are all going to pop at pretty much the same pace.
-When the popper stops making popping noises, it is time to unplug and turn the popper upside down.
+There is no need to dump any popped corn out since they are all going to pop at pretty much the same pace.
+When the popper stops making popping noises, it is time to unplug it and turn the popper upside down.

-My preference is to add a cap full of a specialized butter flavored popcorn seasoning, so my bowl of popcorn has a flavored salt.
+My preference is to add a capful of specialized butter-flavored popcorn seasoning, so my bowl of popcorn has a flavored salt.